-C. For Plants in Tissue Culture from All Countries:
+C. For Plants in Tissue Culture from All Countries: As for Standard Entry Conditions for Tissue Cultures - see Section 2.2.2.
 Note: The entry conditions in this schedule only apply to species in the Plants Biosecurity Index listed under Import Specifications for Nursery Stock as "see 155.02.06 under Arbutus", and are additional to those specified in sections 1, 2 and 3 of the import health standard.

-Quarantine Pests: Phellinus noxius; Phytophthora ramorum; Xylella fastidiosa

-- a.
-Conditions for Phytophthora ramorum (section 2.2.1.11) - b.
-Conditions for Xylella fastidiosa (section 2.2.1.12) Note: Only applies to the following species: Magnolia grandiflora - c.
-Conditions for Phellinus noxius (section 2.2.1.13)

-Note: Applies to the following species: Michelia compressa; Michelia figo; Osmanthus fragans; and applies to all members of the Cinnamomum genus.
+Quarantine Pests: Phellinus noxius; Phytophthora ramorum; Xylella fastidiosa b.
+Conditions for Xylella fastidiosa (section 2.2.1.12) Note: Only applies to the following species: Magnolia grandiflora c.
+Conditions for Phellinus noxius (section 2.2.1.13) Note: Applies to the following species: Michelia compressa; Michelia figo; Osmanthus fragans; and applies to all members of the Cinnamonum genus.